hylandtechoutreach/internship/README.md

 - Anything else

 Whichever materials they use, their feedback could be valuable for us.
 This could be from a quality assurance perspective, or from a research perspective.

+### Other Ideas
+- Have interns work on administrative tasks of some kind
+- Have interns help facilitate our programs
+- Have interns help with marketing / recruitment efforts